luohancfd/CFCFD-NG/doc/sphinx/eilmer3.rst

 Eilmer3
 =======

-Eilmer3 is our principal simulation code for 2D and 3D gas dynamics.
+Eilmer3 is a simulation code for 2D and 3D gas dynamics.
 It is a research and education code, suitable for the exploration of flows where the bounding geometry is not too complex.